datanav/docs/rdf-support.rst

 Prefixes
 ^^^^^^^^

-Each entity referenced by these keys contain at least a single property ``prefixes`` which is a entity containing prefix to URI mappings for CURIE generation or expansion.
-These registry items can also contain a list property ``prefix_includes`` which must be references to existing RDF registry keys.
+Each registry item must contain at least a single property ``prefixes`` which is a object containing prefix to URI mappings for CURIE generation or expansion.
+The registry items can also contain a list property ``prefix_includes`` which must be references to other existing RDF registry keys.
 When looking up items in the RDF registry, any prefix elements in this list will be recursively included.
 Take care that you don't have overlapping prefix names, as the final result will be undefined.
+Take care that you don't create circular references in this property.

 Built-in prefixes
 ^^^^^^^^^^^^^^^^^

 The Sesam RDF registry has built-in support for the common prefixes in RDF, such as ``rdf``, ``rdfs`` and ``owl``.
-In other words, you do not have to define these to use them in your CURIES.
+This means you don't have to define these yourself to use them in your CURIES.

 Prefix rules
 ^^^^^^^^^^^^

-The final property that can exist in an RDF registry item is ``prefix_rules``.
+The final property that can exist in a RDF registry item is ``prefix_rules``.
 This element tells us how to create RDF CURIES from a plain entity: the ``id`` property contains the prefix to use for the ``_id`` property of the entity (i.e. the subject in RDF) and the ``properties`` property is a list of property pairs that encode the rules for what prefix to apply to which property of the entity.